 |Click here for tickets to Bali Zoo >|

 Board a local fishing boat and cruise out to Lovina beach where you can see hundreds of dolphins frolicking in the calm waters.
 Back in the days, local fishermen would head out to these waters for their daily catch – and so did the dolphins!
 You can arrange to go on a tour through hotels such as Dolphin Beach Bali and The Lovina.
 Tickets vary from IDR 200,000 to 250,000 (S$20 – 25) per person, and the tour starts early in the morning at about 5:30 am.
 There are several dolphin species here, with the most commonly sighted dolphin being the Stenella longirostris.
 After the tour, you can visit Air Banjar Hot Springs for a relaxing dip.

 Travel tip: Avoid months of February and April as the weather is unfavourable during those times.
-If your boatman gives you the go ahead, you might just be able to jump in for a morning swim with the beautiful mammals.
-As Lovina Beach (North) is relatively far from Denpasar, if you are staying nearer the South, this tour takes you dolphin watching near the Nusa Dua and Uluwatu coastline.
+If your boatman gives you the go-ahead, you might just be able to jump in for a morning swim with the beautiful mammals.
+As Lovina Beach (North) is relatively far from Denpasar if you are staying nearer the South of Bali, this tour by Bali Hai takes you dolphin watching near the Nusa Dua and Uluwatu coastline.

 Bali is home to some of the best nightlife we have experienced.
 You will find exciting clubs in Kuta, Legian, and Seminyak.

 We highly recommend you visit Skygarden, ranked as the #88 club in the world.
 With 4 floors of different clubs each spinning different top hits, you are bound to have a blast.
 We went there on a Monday and yet the Skydome (first floor) was packed.
 They even had a fire show on set!
 It was AMAZING.